codefresh-io/cap-docs.codefresh.io/_docs/installation/hybrid-gitops.md

 > For the required scopes, see [Bitbucket runtime token scopes]({{site.baseurl}}/docs/reference/git-tokens/#bitbucket-cloud-and-bitbucket-server-runtime-token-scopes).

-`--enable-git-providers --provider bitbucket --repo <https_repo_url> --git-user <git_username> --git-token <git_runtime_token>`
+`--provider bitbucket --repo <https_repo_url> --git-user <git_username> --git-token <git_runtime_token>`

 where:
-* `--enable-git-providers` (required), indicates that you are not using the default Git provider for the runtime.
-* `--provider gitlab` (required), defines Bitbucket Cloud as the Git provider for the runtime and the account.
+* `--provider gitlab` (required), defines Bitbucket Cloud as the Git provider for the Runtime and the account.
-* `--repo <repo_url>` (required), is the `HTTPS` clone URL of the Git repository for the runtime installation, including the `.git` suffix.
+* `--repo <repo_url>` (required), is the `HTTPS` clone URL of the Git repository for the Runtime installation, including the `.git` suffix.
   If the project doesn't exist, copy an existing clone URL and change the name of the project.
-Codefresh creates the project during runtime installation.
+Codefresh creates the project during Runtime installation.
   >Important: Remove the username, including @ from the copied URL.

   Repo URL format: